Claire Pease

 Claire Elizabeth Pease (born January 5, 2009) is an American artistic gymnast.
-She is the 2024 U.S. Junior National Champion.
+She is the 2026 Pan American all-around, floor exercise, and team champion.

 Early life

 Pease was born to John and Mindy Pease in Honolulu, Hawaii, where her family was stationed while in the military.
 Her family then relocated to the Dallas area, where she became involved in recreational gymnastics at a local gym.

 Junior gymnastics career

 HOPEs

 In 2021 Pease was part of the USA Gymnastics HOPEs program.
 She competed at the 2021 Hopes Classic where she won gold in all four apparatus en route to the all-around title.
 The following month she competed at the 2021 GK Hopes Championships where she won gold on vault, balance beam, floor exercise and in the all-around, and silver on uneven bars.
 She scored 50.050 in the all-around, a full two points ahead of runner-up Tyler Turner.

 2022

 In January, she was invited to attend the women's national team camp.
 The following month she competed at the 2022 Winter Cup where she finished in fifth on vault and eighth on balance beam.

 In July she competed at the 2022 U.S. Classic where she finished in fourth on floor exercise, seventh on vault, and eighth on balance beam and in the all-around.
 The following month she competed at the 2022 National Championships where she finished in eighth on uneven bars and ninth on vault.